 To find a certified Chimney Sweep, or for more information on chimney fire safety, please visit one of the following websites:

 The National Association of Chimney Sweeps (NACS) is the national trade body for professional Chimney Sweeps in the UK and is also a full member of ESCHFOE representing Great Britain.
 The NACS is dedicated to consumer chimney safety.
 The NACS has a dedicated Chimney Training Centre (CTC) for professional Chimney Sweeps to undertake training.
 The centre is also CITB accredited for the NVQ Chimney Engineering.

 Guild of Master Sweep

-The Guild is a professional organisation working closely with European colleagues, to raise standards in the industry and promote customer awareness around the dangers associated with burning carbon based fuels.
+The Guild is a professional organisation working closely with European colleagues, to raise standards in the industry and promote customer awareness of the dangers associated with burning carbon-based fuels.
 The Guild is a member of the European Federation of Chimney Sweeps (ESCHFOE).

 The Association of Professional and Independent Chimney Sweeps

 Formed in April 2002, APICS recognises the independence of sweeps but forms them into a Trade Association.
 APICS is keen to raise the standard of sweeps throughout the country and keep all members updated with the latest technology and health and safety issues.
 They assess all new sweeps to ensure competency and encourage all members to educate the public with regard to chimney fires and CO poisoning.